Do Not Disturb (DND) allows marketers to configure idle hours during which end users should not receive trigger notifications.

-Trigger campaigns are sent to user when they do a defined action with-in defined time e.g. "Added a product to cart" but "Not Purchased" in 2 hours.
-Since the messages are sent basis user activity (with delay set by marketer), it is possible that some of these notifications (push/email/sms) are triggered at odd hours i.e. if user added a product at 10 pm, the respective notification/message will be sent at midnight.
+Trigger campaigns are sent to users when they do a defined action within a defined time e.g. "Added a product to cart" but "Not Purchased" in 2 hours.
+Since the messages are sent based on user activity (with delay set by the marketer), it is possible that some of these notifications (Push/Email/SMS) are triggered at odd hours i.e. if the user added a product at 10 pm, the respective notification/message will be sent at midnight.

 DND is supported on the following channels and their respective delivery types.
-Channels other than what is mentioned here do not support DND.
+Channels other than those mentioned here do not support DND.

 |Channel Name||Campaign type with DND support|

-Here we are taking example to set up DND for Triggered Push.
-DND for Triggered Emails & Triggered SMS works in the exact similar fashion.
+DND for Triggered Emails & Triggered SMS works in an exactly similar fashion.

-For Push, the same DND settings are applicable to Geo Fence and Real time trigger campaigns.
+The same DND settings are applicable to Geo Fence and Real-time trigger Push campaigns.

-Step 1: On MoEngage Dashboard, Go to Settings (sidebar) -> Channel Push -> FC & DND
+Step 1: On the MoEngage Dashboard, Go to the Settings (sidebar) -> Channel Push -> FC & DND

-Step 2: Scroll down to the heading SMART TRIGGER, GEO FENCE & REAL TIME CAMPAIGNS and switch ON the DND toggle button.
+Step 2: Scroll down to the heading EVENT TRIGGER, GEO FENCE & REAL TIME CAMPAIGNS and toggle the DND button to enable it.

-Note: For each user, DND will be set basis the user's respective time zone.
-This means that for a user residing in India, DND will be applicable from 10.30pm to 8:00am IST.
-Whereas, for a user residing in San Francisco, DND will be applicable from 10.30pm to 8:00am PST.
+Note: For each user, DND will be set based on the user's respective time zone.
+This means that for a user residing in India, DND will be applicable from 10.30 pm to 8:00 am IST.
+Whereas, for a user residing in San Francisco, DND will be applicable from 10.30 pm to 8:00 am PST.

-If the user's time zone is not available with us, then DND will be applicable as per the app time zone.
+If the user's time zone is not available, then DND will be applicable as per the app time zone.

-Step 3: After setting up the DND time interval, you can choose how do you want to handle the messages generated during DND period.
+Step 3: After setting up the DND time interval, you can choose how you want to handle the messages generated during the DND period.